F2Binary/Jamazing/README.md

 # Jamazing
-"Perfect" maze generator and solver JavaFX <br />
+"Perfect" maze generator and solver using JavaFX <br />